 - 86% of drivers believe it's safe to drive at least 10 miles per hour over the speed limit on the highway.

 - Cities in Texas, Michigan, Georgia, and Minnesota were rated the top five "Road Rage Capitals" in 2009.

 - Cities in Minnesota, Tennessee, Missouri, and Georgia were said to have the kindest drivers.

 - Drivers in Houston, Texas, and San Diego, California, noted seeing speeding behavior daily.

 - If you drive in Cleveland, Ohio, Denver, Colorado, or Portland, Oregon, you are statistically less likely to see speeding drivers than anywhere else in the country.

 - 22% of Americans said they saw fellow drivers run red lights every day.

-- Studies on gender and traffic safety say males under the age of 19 are the most likely to exhibit road rage.
+- Studies on gender and traffic safety say males under the age of 19 are the most likely to exhibit road rage and tailgate.